telerik/teststudio-docs/docs/advanced-topics/build-server/azdo/azdo-pipelines-and-test-studio-tests.md

 ## Limitations in Using MS-Hosted Agent with Test Studio Tests

-* __Only web tests using Edge and Chrome browsers (both headless and headdull)__ can be executed in a Microsoft-hosted agent.
+* __Only web tests using Edge and Chrome browsers__ can be executed in a Microsoft-hosted agent.
 * __The <a href="/automated-tests/test-results/step-failure-details#images-tab" target="_blank">images on failure</a>__ are not available in the results generated from the test runs in Microsoft-hosted agent.

 <br>